syoung2902/pitchfx/README.md

 # pitchfx
-Building and modifying a mySQL pitchf/x database for use in my thesis, including queries
+Updating and modifying a mySQL pitchf/x database for use in my thesis, including queries

 Begin by downloading the initial database (DB Download)